textwire/textwire.github.io/docs/1.x/language-elements/index.md

 | `Float`       | `float32`, `float64`                                                                                                                                        |
 | `Nil`         | `nil`                                                                                                                                                       |
 | `Array`       | `[]string`, `[]bool`, `[]int`, `[]int64`, `[]int32`, `[]int16`, `[]int8`, `[]uint`, `[]uint64`, `[]uint32`, `[]uint16`, `[]uint8`, `[]float64`, `[]float32` |

+The biggest difference in types and type literals between Textwire and Go is that Textwire's literals have functions that you can call on them.
+For example, you can call a `split` function on a string literal like this: `{{ "hello world".split(" ") }}` to get an array of strings `["hello", "world"]`.

 ## Statements